acceleratedscience/bridge/doc/deployment.md

     just gen-curve
     ```

-> [!TIP]
-> If you intend to deploy Bridge publicly, properly obtain certificates from a trusted authority.
+    > **Note:** If you intend to deploy Bridge publicly, properly obtain certificates from a trusted authority.

 3. Copy or rename the provided configuration files: